Shadow Cones: A Generalized Framework for Partial Order Embeddings: Shadow Cones

 Again, we characterize the umbral cone by looking at its boundary.
-Let $l$ be a light path that is tangent to the boundary of $\vec{u}$'s associated hyperbolic ball.
+Let $l$ be a light path tangent to the boundary of $\vec{u}$'s associated ball.
 Assume $l$ intersects with the boundary at two ideal points $\vec{b}_f,\vec{b}_c$, where $\vec{b}_c$ is closer to $\vec{u}$ than $\vec{b}_f$.
-The related boundary of the umbral cone is the hypercycle of $l$ through $\vec{u}$.
-This is an arc passing through three points: $\vec{b}_f,\vec{b}_c, \vec{u}$, and the related boundary of the umbral cone is the arc segment $\overline{\vec{u}\vec{b}_c}$ (see \autoref{fig:S_origin}).
-We provide methods to test partial orders based on the signed hyperbolic distance to the umbral cone in \autoref{thm:dist-2-umbral}.
+The corresponding boundary of the umbral cone is the curve equidistant to $l$, and passing through $\vec{u}$ (i.e., hypercycle passing through $\vec{u}$ with axis $l$).
+This is an arc passing through three points: $\vec{b}_f,\vec{b}_c, \vec{u}$.
+Thus, the related boundary of the umbral cone is the arc segment $\overline{\vec{u}\vec{b}_c}$ (see \autoref{fig:S_origin}).